mrsyfq120/mrsyfq120/README.md

 - 👋 Hi, I’m @mrsyfq120
-- 👀 I’m interested in Web Development and Software Engineering careers
+- 👀 I’m interested in Web Development careers.
+Hopefully, I could land a job after my internship and help every individuals or organizations out there to have their own website !
-- 🌱 I’m currently learning Linux, Git, Github, HTML, CSS & Javascript.
+- 🌱 I’m currently learning Xubuntu, Git, HTML, CSS and Javascript through The Odin Project.
+Let's make my goal become true.

 <!---